stebennett/squad-dashboard/README.md

 1. run up the database
 2. run the migrations
+3. run the config loaders
-3. run your collectors
+4. run your collectors
-4. run any calculator (if necessary)
+5. run any calculator (if necessary)
-5. run metabase to inspect and build charts
+6. run metabase to inspect and build charts

 ````
  # ENV=.env make db